-I recently returned from a two-week trip to England with my husband, my sister, and two of my twenty-something children.
-A family trip can be a wonderful way to ease into a new dynamic as your children grow up; you get to share experiences with your child on an equal footing and you get to know each other as people outside the parent/child relationship.
+A family vacation with your college student or young adult children can be a wonderful way to ease into a new dynamic as your children grow up; you get to share experiences with your child on an equal footing and you get to know each other as people outside the parent/child relationship.

 Or, you know, it can be a total disaster.

 I was concerned about the potential for total disaster before our family vacation to Great Britain with my husband, my sister and two of my twenty-something kids.
 On previous trips with my children, I started every day by yelling at them to “Get up!
 You are sleeping the day away!” which left us both grumpy and disinclined to hang out together.
 I vowed this time things would be different and thought long and hard about the potential pitfalls and how to avoid them.
 I’m pleased to say that the trip ended up being a once in a lifetime experience for us all and I’ve discovered a few ways to make sure future trips are as enjoyable as this one was.

 Planning (and Spreadsheets)